llmasdeu/Digit_Recognitions_News_Clusterization/README.md

 # Digit_Recognitions_News_Clusterization

-Algorithm used to recognize graphic digits and classify newsgroups
+Algorithm used to recognize graphic digits and classify newsgroups.